 A goat can develop a runny nose following any type of injury to the bones in the head, such as disbudding, a damaged horn, an infected tooth, or a cracked bone in the face.

-Something as simple as a tight collar can cause coughing.
+Something as simple as a tight collar can cause coughing in goats.
 If a goat starts to cough only when being led by the collar, the problem is not illness in the goat.
 Holding a collar too tightly can restrict a goat’s airflow resulting in the goat falling to its knees.
 This is not an uncommon sight at goat shows when someone is showing a goat that hasn’t been trained to lead or simply does not like to lead.

 There are many types of pneumonia in goats, and in spite of how common it is, it can be a challenge to diagnose and treat.
 It can be caused by parasites, fungus, and a long list of viruses and bacteria.
 Treatment with antibiotics may or may not be effective, depending on what is causing the pneumonia.
 Sometimes pneumonia can be a symptom of a much larger problem, especially when occurring with stillbirths and abortions.